PriyaGhosal/CF/README.md

 **Features**

-Location-Based Search: Find nearby cafés based on your current location.
+Location-Based Search: Find nearby cafes based on your current location.

 Café Details: View ratings, reviews, and other essential information for each cafe.